kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 2: Performance Measurement Under Agile Delivery Contracts.md

 #### Operational Structures

-* **Vendor Onboarding Playbook:** Standardize how new vendors are brought into the ecosystem, including shared tools, security protocols, performance expectations, and definitions of success.
+* **Vendor Onboarding Playbook:** Standardize the process of bringing new vendors  into the ecosystem, including shared tools, security protocols, performance expectations, and definitions of success.

 * **Role Clarification Across Teams:** Clearly define how the COR, CO, PO, vendor team leads, and agency stakeholders interact to avoid duplicated or dropped responsibilities.